Background

 Management of isolated distal (calf) DVT and role of serial ultrasound

-Isolated distal (calf) DVT requires individualized management.
+Isolated distal (calf) deep vein thrombosis (DVT) requires individualized management.
 Anticoagulation is indicated for patients with severe symptoms, high risk of thrombus extension, or significant prothrombotic risk factors.
 For low-risk patients without these features, serial duplex ultrasound surveillance at 1 week and 2 weeks is an acceptable alternative to immediate anticoagulation.
-Management decisions should incorporate patient-centered bleeding risk assessment and shared decision-making [9].
+Management decisions should incorporate patient-centered bleeding risk assessment and shared decision-making (Kearon 2016).

 Outpatient management of low-risk PE (PESI/sPESI, Hestia)